-The examinations for taught Masters' degrees shall be conducted in accordance with these Regulations, the General Regulations, the Regulations for the award of Taught Master's Degrees, Postgraduate Diplomas and Postgraduate Certificates and the relevant Programme Requirements.
+The examinations for Masters' Level degrees shall be conducted in accordance with these Regulations, the General Regulations, the Regulations for the award of Master's Level Degrees, Postgraduate Diplomas and Postgraduate Certificates and the relevant Programme Requirements.

-2 Duties of External Examiners
+5 Duties of External Examiners

-- 2.1 The primary duty of an External Examiner is to ensure that the standard of the degrees awarded by the College in the field of study concerned is consistent with that of the national university system. - 2.2 External Examiners shall have regard to the totality of the degree in respect of both syllabus and examination. - 2.3 External Examiners shall be provided with sufficient briefing documentation to enable them to carry out their duties.
-As a minimum this should include copies of the programme specification, syllabus, examples of previous examination questions, and the marking scheme.
+- 5.1 The primary duty of an External Examiner is to ensure that the standard of the degrees awarded by the College in the field of study concerned is consistent with that of the national university system. - 5.2 External Examiners shall have regard to the totality of the degree in respect of both syllabus and examination. - 5.3 External Examiners shall be provided with sufficient briefing documentation to enable them to carry out their duties.
+As a minimum this should include copies of the programme specification, syllabus, examples of previous examination questions, and the marking scheme. - 5.4 External Examiners shall be invited to participate in the setting of examination papers, and each individual paper shall be approved by at least one External Examiner. - 5.5 External Examiners have the right to inspect any script or other assessed examination material.

-- 2.4 External Examiners shall be invited to participate in the setting of examination papers, and each individual paper shall be approved by at least one External Examiner. - 2.5 External Examiners have the right to inspect any script or other assessed examination material. - 2.6 The Chairman of the Board of Examiners shall determine the distribution of duties between External Examiners.
-External Examiners may be asked to sample scripts or other assessed examination material (including essays/reports/dissertations) and to take part in oral and practical examinations where these are specified.
+- Examiners.
+External Examiners may be asked to sample scripts or other assessed examination material (including essays/reports/dissertations) and to take part in viva voce, practical, clinical and other examinations where these are specified.
 In those cases where it is agreed that the internal examiners should make a selection of scripts to be sent to an External Examiner, the principles for such selection must be agreed in advance.
 Examiners should have enough evidence to determine that internal marking is of an appropriate standard and is consistent.
 External Examiners should see a sample of scripts and other assessed examination material from the top, the middle and the bottom of the range.
 They should normally see all scripts and other assessed examination material of borderline candidates.
 They should also see all scripts and other assessed examination material assessed internally as meriting distinction or as failures.
-To carry out these duties effectively External Examiners should not be overburdened with duties such as second marking of scripts. - 2.7 External Examiners shall be required to attend meetings of Boards of Examiners at which significant decisions are to be taken.
-The Chairman of the Board of Examiners shall ensure that External Examiners are invited to attend such meetings.
-External Examiners should be given as much notice as possible of the date of the final meeting of examiners. - 2.8 External Examiners shall approve the Pass List and advise on the award of marks of merit and distinction.
-In so doing External Examiners shall certify that for Master's degrees the standard of the examination was appropriate for a one-year full-time course of study (or part-time equivalent) at the Master's level of the Framework for Higher Education Qualifications and that the examination had been conducted in accordance with the Regulations. - 2.9 External Examiners are asked to make a written report each year to the Rector which may include observations on teaching, course structure and course content, on the form provided.
-If an External Examiner so wishes, he/she may send a separate confidential report to the Rector. - 2.10 External Examiners are asked to submit an overview report to the Rector at the end of their term of office.
+To carry out these duties effectively External Examiners should not be overburdened with duties such as second marking of scripts. - 5.7 External Examiners shall be required to attend meetings of Boards of Examiners at which significant decisions are to be taken.
+The Chair of the Board of Examiners shall ensure that External Examiners are invited to attend such meetings.
+External Examiners should be given as much notice as possible of the date of the final meeting of examiners. - 5.8 External Examiners shall approve the pass list and advise on the award of marks of merit and distinction.
+In so doing External Examiners shall certify that for Master's degrees the standard of the examination was appropriate for a one-year full-time programme of study (or part-time equivalent) at the Master's level of the Framework for Higher Education Qualifications and that the examination had been conducted in accordance with the Regulations. - 5.9 External Examiners are asked to make a written report each year to the Provost which may include observations on teaching, programme structure and programme content, on the form provided.
+If an External Examiner so wishes, they may send a separate confidential report to the Provost. - 5.10 External Examiners are asked to submit an overview report to the Provost at the end of their term of office.

-3 Secrecy of Examination Papers
+6 Secrecy of Examination Papers